tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 The main objective of the EPC model is to provides means for the simulation of end-to-end IP connectivity over the LTE model.
-To this aim, it supports for the interconnection of multiple UEs to the internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-epc-topology`.
+To this aim, it supports for the interconnection of multiple UEs to the Internet, via a radio access network of multiple eNBs connected to a single SGW/PGW node, as shown in Figure :ref:`fig-epc-topology`.

 The following design choices have been made for the EPC model: